nabilshadman/flask-gamemanage-app-prototype/README.md

 ## GameManage
-A web app to collect your games in one place, and to search for new games.
+A full-stack web application to collect your games in one place, search for new games, and connect with other gamers.

+Deployed prototype version used in usability testing: http://gamemanage-flask-app.herokuapp.com/
+Deployed final version of protoype: https://gamemanage-prototype-app.herokuapp.com/

+If you want to clone the repository for further development of this application in your local machine, please refer to the instructions below.

 ## Install Python 3.9